MikroElektronika/mikrosdk_click_v2/clicks/gnss5/DETAILS.md

 ## Example Description

-> This example demonstrates the use of GNSS 5 click by reading and displaying the GPS coordinates.
+> This example demonstrates the use of GNSS 5 Click by reading and displaying the GPS coordinates.

 **The demo application is composed of two sections :**